-Located in the Mediterranean, Malta has been popular for decades as a great destination for tourists as well as for expatriates interested in investing in real estate in Malta.
+Located in the Mediterranean, Malta has been popular for decades as a great destination for tourists as well as for expatriates interested in investing or buying real estate in Malta.
 For the last two decades, favourable tax regulations, improved red tape, increased accessibility and regulatory development has encouraged a growing number of people to invest in Malta property.

 There are certain areas that are designated as the primary residential areas.
 In these areas, foreign residents have the same rights as the Maltese when it comes to buying property in Malta.

-This implies that regardless of their nationality, a foreigner in Malta, would not need a Acquisition of Immovable Property permit for buying property in Malta.
-Once the property has been acquired, it can also be leased without any restrictions.
+This implies that regardless of their nationality, a foreigner in Malta, would not need an Acquisition of Immovable Property permit for buying property in Malta.
+Once the property investment has been acquired, it can also be leased without any restrictions.

-Any properties that are located outside of these Special Designated Areas will require a permit from the Ministry of Investment, Economy and Finance.
+Any Malta properties that are located outside of these Special Designated Areas will require a permit from the Ministry of Investment, Economy and Finance.
 This permit is known as the AIP or the Acquisition of Immovable Property permit.

-If the property has been acquired by getting the AIP permit there will be certain leasing restrictions that will apply.
+If the Malta property has been acquired by getting the AIP permit there will be certain leasing restrictions that will apply.
 Due to the permit being acquired as a primary residence, the law does not allow the property to be leased out unless the property is licensed by the Malta Tourism Authority as a holiday rental property.

 Having been built specifically for non-Maltese residents the unique needs of the foreigner living abroad have been accommodated.
 With easy access to entertainment areas, they provide the services of a metropolitan centre as well as security and comfort.